+9.B.
+SLO Assessment - Impact

-(B) SLO Assessment-Impact: Summarize the dialogue that has resulted from these course SLO assessments.
-What are some improvements in your courses that have been implemented through SLO assessment?
-How has student learning been improved by changes in teaching?
-Cite specific examples Since the Political Science Department consists of one full-time faculty member, there is no dialogue regarding SLOs.
+Summarize the dialogue that has resulted from these course SLO assessments.
+What specific strategies have you implemented, or plan to implement, based upon the results of your SLO assessment?
+Cite specific examples.

+Since the Political Science Department consists of one full-time faculty member, there is no dialogue regarding SLOs.
 However, it appears from the SLO assessment data that students are entering the program with a more complete government foundation resulting in being able to spend less time on a pre-requisite material.